Project

 feature at all but I am not among the core team.

-Updated by lucasbuchala (Lucas Buchala) almost 6 years ago
+Updated by lucasbuchala (Lucas Buchala) over 6 years ago

 Hello.
 I don't have any strong opinion about this feature, but I guess I would welcome such feature if it used standard operators.
 After seeing this issue, I remembered that I have tried this in the past, so I'm just sharing a snippet to give some ideas.
 I took this approach as a beginner.
 Hopefully someone more experienced will have a more idiomatic solution: